noec764/erpnext/docs/dooks/setting-up/sms-setting.md

 <!-- add-breadcrumbs -->
 # SMS Setting

-To integrate SMS in Dooks, approach a SMS Gateway Provider who provides HTTP API.
+To integrate SMS in Dokie, approach a SMS Gateway Provider who provides HTTP API.
 They will create an account for you and will provide an unique username and password.

-To configure SMS Settings in Dooks, find out their HTTP API (a document which describes the method of accessing their SMS interface from 3rd party applications).
+To configure SMS Settings in Dokie, find out their HTTP API (a document which describes the method of accessing their SMS interface from 3rd party applications).
 In this document, you will get an URL which is used to send the SMS using HTTP request.
-Using this URL, you can configure SMS Settings in Dooks.
+Using this URL, you can configure SMS Settings in Dokie.

 Example URL: